 We expect that significant additional capital will be needed in the future to continue our planned operations and capital requirements.
 In the long-term, our existing capital resources will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
 In order to raise additional funds to support our operations, we may sell additional equity securities, including under the ATM Agreement with Cantor.
 We may sell common stock, convertible securities, or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 Selling additional equity securities may result in dilution to our existing stockholders and new investors may be materially diluted by subsequent sales.
-Incurring additional indebtedness, including through the sale of debt securities or entering into a new debt facility, would result in increased fixed payment obligations and could also result in additional restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to conduct our business.
+Incurring additional indebtedness, including through the sale of debt securities or entering into a new debt facility, would result in increased fixed payment obligations and could also result in additional restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
 Sales of equity or debt securities may also provide new investors with rights superior to our existing stockholders.
 If we are unable to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected, and we may not be able to meet our debt service obligations.